Oneflow-Inc/models/bert-oneflow/README.md

 _I _can _stay \t _here _all _night\n
 ```

+You can refer to this example dataset: [data.zip](https://oneflow-public.oss-cn-beijing.aliyuncs.com/datasets/BERT-pytorch/sampledataset/data.zip)

+Get a sample ofRecord dataset: https://oneflow-public.oss-cn-beijing.aliyuncs.com/datasets/wiki_ofrecord_seq_len_128_example.tgz

 ### 1. Building vocab based on your corpus

+After you get you corpus dataset, you can run this command to build the vocab

 ```shell
 bash  build_vocab.sh
 ```

 ### 2. Train your own BERT model

 ```shell
 bash train.sh
 ```